Rizziconi

-/it/; Rizzìcuni) is a comune (municipality) in the Province of Reggio Calabria in the Italian region Calabria, located about 80 km southwest of Catanzaro and about 45 km northeast of Reggio Calabria.
+/it/; Rizzìcuni /scn-IT-78/) is a comune (municipality) in the Province of Reggio Calabria in the Italian region Calabria, located about 80 km southwest of Catanzaro and about 45 km northeast of Reggio Calabria.
 As of 31 December 2004, it had a population of 7,926 and an area of 39.7 km2.

 The municipality of Rizziconi contains the frazioni (subdivisions, mainly villages and hamlets) Drosi, Cirello, Spina, and Russo.

 Rizziconi borders the following municipalities: Cittanova, Gioia Tauro, Oppido Mamertina, Rosarno, Seminara, Taurianova.

 Mafia infiltration of city council

 The city council of Rizziconi was dissolved in 2001 because of influence by the 'Ndrangheta.
 The town is home to the 'ndrina of Teodoro Crea.